 This bill amends K.S.A.
 2024 Supp.
 74-8711 to increase the transfers from the lottery operating fund to the community crisis stabilization centers fund and the clubhouse model program fund of the Kansas Department for Aging and Disability Services.
-Specifically, it establishes that 75% of the net profits from lottery ticket sales via vending machines will be allocated to the community crisis stabilization centers fund, while 25% will go to the clubhouse model program fund.
-The bill also modifies the maximum transfer limits for these funds, increasing the cap for fiscal year 2026 and beyond to $16,000,000.
+The amendment specifies that 75% of the net profits from lottery ticket sales via vending machines will be allocated to the community crisis stabilization centers fund, while 25% will go to the clubhouse model program fund.
+Additionally, the bill removes previous caps on these transfers, allowing for a maximum of $16,000,000 to be transferred in fiscal year 2026 and each fiscal year thereafter.

-Additionally, the bill introduces new provisions regarding the allocation of sports wagering revenues.
+Furthermore, the bill introduces new provisions regarding the allocation of sports wagering revenues.
 It mandates that the first $750,000 from these revenues be transferred to the white collar crime fund, followed by a 2% allocation to the problem gambling and addictions grant fund, and an 80% allocation to the attracting professional sports to Kansas fund.
-The bill repeals the existing section of K.S.A.
+The existing section of K.S.A.
 2024 Supp.
-74-8711, thereby updating the legal framework governing the lottery operating fund and its associated transfers.
+74-8711 is repealed, and the act will take effect upon publication in the statute book.

 Statutes affected: As introduced: 74-8711, 74-8793